FotS: Both Noun And Verb Altogether

 1 John 4:16-17, “And we have known and believed the love that God has for us.
 God is love, and he who abides in love abides in God, and God in him.
 Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.”

-The Holy Spirit is seen as a dove in Luke 3:22, then on each wing, there are nine primary feathers … nine fruits of the Spirit on one wing, and nine gifts of the Spirit on the other, and this has been the first of nine feathers on one wing of The Dove.
+This has been one of the nine feathers on one wing of The Dove.
+The Holy Spirit is seen as a dove in Luke 3:22, and on each wing, there are nine primary feathers, nine fruits of the Spirit on one wing, and nine gifts of the Spirit on the other.

-The topic is love, God’s love that has been shed abroad in our hearts, He is both noun and verb altogether, the breathless passion who pursued us all the way to Calvary.
-His love is the fragrant fields of singing flowers, the long harmonizing notes of the wind in the tree tops … maybe God’s love in your life is rising, like the early morning light … at first, it’s barely noticeable, but as it brightens, shadows give shape to the landscape until Love blinds you like a spotlight.
+This evening’s topic is love, God’s love that has been shed abroad in our hearts, He is both noun and verb altogether, the breathless passion who pursued us all the way to Calvary.
+His love is the fragrant fields of singing flowers, the long harmonizing notes of the wind in the tree tops.
+Whether you believe it or not, God’s love in your life is rising, like the early morning light … at first, it’s barely noticeable, but as it brightens, shadows give shape to the landscape until Love blinds you like a spotlight.

 Thanks for joining me, drive carefully, let God’s love do what it does best, truly… love has everything to do with everything since the beginning.
 Amen.